venkateshgupta5/Stimulating-Banking-System/README.md

 # Stimulating Banking System in Python 3

 This project is a stimulation of a simple banking system in Python.
-A user can create account by entering his name
+A user can create account by entering his name and the amount he wants to deposit.
+The system generates a 5 digit random account number.

+The user can perform deposit, withdraw and check balance functions once he has an account in the bank and is validated.

 ## Concepts Implemented
 1. Abstract Base Class